milesw/ldimport_vivo/README.md

 Included examples
 -----------------

 The following example modules are included to demonstrate usage.
 They include content types, fields, and pre-configured Feeds importers.
-You'll need the Features module to enable them.
-Be sure to enable the feeds_ui module in order to see the importer configuration (it's not a dependency).
+You'll need the Features module, and you'll want to enable feeds_ui as well.

 ### VIVO Libraries
 Imports all [individuals of type http://vivoweb.org/ontology/core#Library](http://vivo.cornell.edu/individuallist?vclassId=http%3A%2F%2Fvivoweb.org%2Fontology%2Fcore%23Library) from Cornell University's VIVO instance as nodes.
 A few properties are mapped to Drupal text fields.